CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 ## the_geom_webmercator

 The other geospatial column that CartoDB uses is `the_geom_webmercator`.
-This column contains all the same points that were in `the_geom`, but projected using Web Mercator, a version of the Mercator projection that is optimized for the web. `the_geom_webmercator` is required by CartoDB to display information on your map.
+This column contains all the same points that were in `the_geom`, but projected to Web Mercator, a web-optimized version of the historical Mercator projection. `the_geom_webmercator` is required by CartoDB to display information on your map.
 It is normally hidden from view because CartoDB updates it in the background so you can work purely in WGS84.
 You can easily inspect it by typing the following SQL/PostGIS statement into the text editor in the SQL tab:

 {% highlight sql %}
 SELECT cartodb_id, ST_AsText(the_geom_webmercator) AS the_geom_webmercator
 FROM earthquake_sql
 {% endhighlight %}

-As you can see, the values range from around -20 million to +20 million in both the N/S and E/W directions.
+As you can see, the values range from around -20 million meters to +20 million meters in both the N/S and E/W directions because the circumference of the earth is around 40 million meters.
 This projection takes the furthest North and South to be &plusmn; 85.0511&deg;, which allows the earth to be projected as a large square, very convenient for using square tiles with on the web.
 It excludes the poles, so other projections will have to be used if your data requires them.

 Also note a new type of object appearing in the SQL statement above: `ST_AsText()`.
 This is a [PostGIS function](http://www.postgis.org/docs/ST_AsText.html) that takes a geometry and returns it in a more readable form.